-4. Shade

-- The school board ensures shade is available in the school grounds, particularly in areas where students congregate for example, lunch areas, canteen, and outdoor lesson areas. - The school board ensures shade provision is considered in plans for future buildings and grounds. - The availability of shade is considered when planning all outdoor activities and excursions. - Students are encouraged to use available areas of shade when outside, particularly if they do not have appropriate hats or outdoor clothing.
+SunSmart Policy Version 2.0 May 2025

+Next Review 2027

+Tenison Woods College Page 1 of 2
-5. Sunglasses [if practical]

-• Where practical, students are encouraged to wear close-fitting, wrap-around sunglasses that meet the Australian Standard 1067 (Sunglasses: Category 2, 3 or 4) and cover as much of the eye area as possible.

-6. Staff role-modelling and OHS

-- As part of OHS UV risk controls and role-modelling, staff: - Wear a sun-protective hat, covering clothing and, if practical, sunglasses. - o Apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen; and - Seek shade whenever possible. - SunSmart information is included in staff handbook/orientation materials. - Staff are supported to access resources, tools and professional learning to enhance their knowledge and capacity to promote sun protection education across the curriculum.

-7. Families and visitors

-- Families and visitors to the school are asked to do the following when outdoors: - Wear a sun-protective hat, covering clothing and, if practical, sunglasses. - o Apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen; and - Seek shade whenever possible. - The school's UV policy is easily accessible to staff, students and parents. - SunSmart behaviour is regularly reinforced and promoted to the whole school community through a variety of channels such as newsletters, staff meetings and school assemblies.
+- 5. Sunglasses [if practical] - Where practical, students are encouraged to wear close-fitting, wrap-around sunglasses that meet the Australian Standard 1067 (Sunglasses: Category 2, 3 or 4) and cover as much of the eye area as possible. - 6.
+Staff role-modelling and WHS - As part of WHS UV risk controls and role-modelling, staff: - Wear a sun-protective hat, covering clothing and, if practical, sunglasses. - Apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen; and - o Seek shade whenever possible. - SunSmart information is included in staff handbook/orientation materials. - Staff are supported to access resources, tools and professional learning to enhance their knowledge and capacity to promote sun protection education across the curriculum. - 7.
+Families and visitors - Families and visitors to the school are encouraged to do the following when outdoors: - o Wear a sun-protective hat, covering clothing and, if practical, sunglasses. - Apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen; and - o Seek shade whenever possible. - The school's UV policy is easily accessible to staff, students and parents. - SunSmart behaviour is regularly reinforced and promoted to the whole school community through a variety of channels such as newsletters, staff meetings and school assemblies. - 8.
+Curriculum - Students are encouraged to be involved in initiatives to promote and model sun protection measures to the whole school community. - Programs on sun protection are incorporated into appropriate areas of the curriculum.

-8. Curriculum

-- Students are encouraged to be involved in initiatives to promote and model sun protection measures to the whole school community. - Programs on sun protection are incorporated into appropriate areas of the curriculum.